 Since November 2012, tyre label regulations have been in force to help promote safer, more economical and more environmentally friendly road transport in Europe.
-The labels indicate tyre performance in three key areas: braking performance in wet conditions, exterior noise and fuel efficiency.
+The labels we’ve now become used to indicated tyre performance in three key areas: braking performance in wet conditions, exterior noise and fuel efficiency.

 When you first purchase a new tyre, the labelling should be affixed to the tyre itself in plain view.
 If it’s not, you will need to speak to the dealer about where you can locate this information.